DigitalPublishingToolkit/Money-Lab-Reader/docs/2_2-RobinHood.md

-We certainly embody a philosophy – especially in so far as we can think that the task of philosophy is to create new concepts or new little machines which correspond to real problems – but politics might be better understandable in terms of our context, starting points, and aims.
+We certainly embody a philosophy – especially in so far as we can think that the task of philosophy is to create new concepts or new little machines which correspond to real problems – but politics might be more understandable in terms of our context, starting points, and aims.
 Is Robin Hood business, art, or politics?
 This is an interesting starting point for any discussion.